solo-io/gloo-docs/gloo/docs/advanced_configuration/session_affinity.md

 1. Define the hash key parameters on the desired routes.
   - This can include any combination of headers, cookies, and source IP address.

+##### Considerations

+Below, we show how to configure Gloo to use hashing load balancers and demonstrate a common cookie-based hashing strategy using a Ring Hash load balancer.

+For insights into whether a Ring Hash or Maglev load balancer is best for your use case, please review the details in Envoy's [load balancer selection docs](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/load_balancing/load_balancers#ring-hash).
+In many cases, either load balancer will work.

+There are more options when it comes to hashing request properties for association with a service instance.
+We outline the range of possiblities and demonstrate their configuration details below.
+For additional insights, please refer to Envoy's [route hash policy documentation](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/route/route.proto#route-routeaction-hashpolicy).

 ### Upstream Plugin Configuration